khromov/acf-local-json-manager/README.md

 #### Adding support for ACF Local JSON Manager

-You have to add a small filter in order to make your plugins compatible with the ACF Local JSON Manager.
+You have to add a filter in order to make your plugin/theme compatible with the ACF Local JSON Manager.
 The snippet looks like this:

 ```php
 add_filter('aljm_save_json', function($folders) {